mahmoudelfeelig/Gems/gameplay.md

 - Charge Storage: consume valuables to charge up to 200%.
 - Ally Inversion: Flux Beam repairs trusted allies' armor instead of damaging them.
 - Overcharge Ramp: above 100% charge, ramps to 200% while dealing self-damage.
+- Flux Capacitor: at high charge, gain Absorption.
+- Flux Conductivity: taking damage converts some of it into charge.
+- Flux Insulation: at high charge, incoming damage is reduced.

 Abilities:
 - Flux Beam: long-range beam; damage and armor shred scale with charge.
 - Static Burst: AOE burst from recent damage taken.
+- Flux Surge: spend charge for a speed/resistance burst and a close-range shockwave.
+- Flux Discharge: dump charge into a damaging knockback shockwave.

 ### Life Gem